 2. Ingredients for Sweet Potato Honeybun Cake

-- Sweet potatoes: The star ingredient that adds moisture and sweetness.
+- Sweet potatoes: The star that brings moisture and sweetness

-- Toppings: Options may include a cream cheese glaze or powdered sugar for a finishing touch.
+- Toppings: Cream cheese glaze or a dusting of powdered sugar

 3. Step-by-Step Recipe